 When we think of making chili, we often think of slowly adding a bunch of ingredients and slowly cooking them to allow the flavors to combine.
+So, how do we make a smoked chili?

 Onions - Onions add great flavor and texture to any soup, stew, or chili.
 Halve or quarter the onions to allow for easy smoking.

 Fresh Garlic - When it comes to garlic, fresh is the best!
 Smoked garlic is delicious.
-It has several of the characteristics that I love from roasted garlic but adds a smoky flair.

 Seasoning - I use a simple chili seasoning made up of chili powder, garlic powder, salt, and black pepper.

-Chipotle(optional) - If you are looking for spicy chili, blend canned chipotle peppers in your food processor to make a paste and add the heat to your flavor preference.
-I add three tablespoons for a nice kick of heat.
-You can easily go with one or two if you want the meal to be kid friendly.
+Chipotle (optional) - Our secret ingredient!
+Blend canned chipotle peppers in your food processor to make a paste and add the heat to your flavor preference.
+I add three tablespoons for a nice kick of heat and extra smoky flavor.
+You can easily go with one or two if you want the meal to be kid-friendly.

 How to Make Smoked Chili